darchipov/opendatalayer/README.md

 - Support dynamic bundling in ODL builder to split the package into smaller files (e.g. one global file, one for article detail page, one for order completion page) to save ressources
+- testUtils module that provides mocks to unit tests

 ## Future plans
 - Create a crawler tool that scans an entire website's markup and validates the included